 Webcam Comparison Tool — Compare Two Cameras Side by Side

 Select two cameras and click Start Comparison to view them side by side with the webcam comparison tool.
 Compare video quality, colour accuracy, and resolution between your built-in laptop camera and an external USB webcam — or any two cameras connected to your device.
 All streams are processed locally; nothing is uploaded.
 Run a webcam test first to confirm both cameras are detected.
+For a complete camera spec readout, the webcam viewer is faster than any system settings menu.

 Select two cameras and click Start Comparison